-Winnipeg’s St. Boniface area, where Fort Gibraltar is located, is still home to the largest French speaking community west of Quebec.
+And Winnipeg’s St. Boniface area, where Fort Gibraltar is located, is still home to the largest French speaking community west of Quebec.

-The Assiniboine Zoo is over 100 years old and visiting remains a cherished highlight of any Winnipegger’s childhood.
+Lastly, the Assiniboine Zoo is over 100 years old and visiting remains a cherished highlight of any Winnipegger’s childhood.
 It’s grown from a few acres, that housed a handful of native animals like deer, bison, and elk, to a renowned facility and one of only five Canadian zoos accredited by the Association of Zoos & Aquariums.